 Is Monogamy Realistic?

-Some relationships are polyamorous, which is the opposite of monogamy.
+Some relationships are polyamorous, often considered the opposite of monogamy.
 In a polyamorous relationship, people have multiple partners.
-Both types of relationship have their strengths and deficits, but neither is immune to having issues that require attention.
-If someone in a monogamous relationship is having trouble being faithful, for example, the couple can benefit from counseling.
+Both types of relationships have their strengths and deficits, but neither is immune to having relationship conflicts.
+For example, one partner in a monogamous relationship might realize they’re polyamorous, causing conflicts.
+In these cases, couples therapy may be beneficial.

-Whether you work with a couple’s counselor in your local area or online, it can help you and your partner maintain healthy boundaries and build a solid foundation for your relationship.
-Seeing a mental health professional gives you the opportunity to voice your feelings in a safe place and feel heard.
-Search the database of counselors at BetterHelp and find the best fit for you.
+Whether you work with a couples therapist in your local area or online, it can help you and your partner maintain healthy boundaries and build a solid foundation for your relationship.
+Seeing a mental health professional allows you to voice your feelings and be heard.